 The extended program is designed for working professionals to still continue their full-time gigs and complete the program in their free time.

-As for your portfolio, make sure you can easily showcase your ability to not only draw letterforms on paper, but properly vector them as well.
-Process is always a good thing to show, but you have to be selective since the portfolio can only contain so many pages.
+As for your portfolio, make sure you can easily showcase your ability to not only draw letterforms on paper but properly vector them as well.
+The process is always a good thing to show, but you have to be selective since the portfolio can only contain so many pages.
+You can view the portfolio that I sent in here.

 After we were settled in the city, I had about two months before school actually began.
 They provide you with plenty of time to get situated before school begins.
 I also moved quite early because I was starting a new position at Stranger & Stranger.